 On January 10, 2012, HHS published an Interim Final Rule with Comments (IFC) naming a standard for conducting an EFT transaction.
 The IFC was finalized on July 10, 2012.
 As with other HIPAA standards, physicians are not required to implement the electronic standard, but if they do, they must use the standard and a health plan covered under HIPAA must accept the transaction.
-All health plans covered under HIPAA must comply with the new standard by January 1, 2014.
+All health plans covered under HIPAA must now comply with the new standard, as of January 1, 2014.
 Some payers, such as Medicare, require physicians, as a matter of doing business with them, to be paid via EFT even if they are not conducting HIPAA transactions - like claims – electronically.

 CMS fact sheet

 The AMA has long advocated for an attachment standard to be named under the Health Insurance Portability and Accountability Act (HIPAA) to streamline the process physicians use to send payers additional information requested to pay a claim.
 A complete solution for handling attachments is also expected to significantly reduce costs for physicians by automating the prior authorization process.
 ACA also requires the adoption of the Health Care Claims Attachment standard, which was a standard named in the 1996 HIPAA law, but not included in the 2000 Transactions and Code Sets Final Rule.
 In 2005, CMS published a Notice of Proposed Rulemaking to adopt the standard, but a Final Rule was never published.
 The effective date of the new standard will be January 1, 2016.